robinweser/radium-plugin-prefix-all/README.md

 ## Usage
 > NOTE: This usage guide was directly copied from one of [Ian Obermiller](https://github.com/ianobermiller) (Radium maintainer)'s Radium [Plugins](https://github.com/ianobermiller/radium-plugin-validity-pseudos).

-`radium-plugin-prefix-all` should be added directly after Radium's build-in  `Radium.Plugins.prefix`.
+`radium-plugin-prefix-all` should be added after everything was resolved already.
 Radium plugins are setup by passing a config object to `@Radium`.
 Since you'll d probably want to use this plugin everywhere you use Radium, you can create your own module with a configured version of Radium:

 `ConfiguredRadium.js`